open-climate/opencdms-etl/README.md

 # cdm-etl

-**The first version of this componet is expect to be ready by June 2024**
+**The first prototype of this componet is expect to be ready by August 2024**

-The Climate Data Model - Extract Transform Load (CDM-ETL) component can be used with any Climate Data Management System (CDMS) that implements the Climate Data Model API that is under development by the WMO Task Team on Climate Data Model (TT-CDM).
-See [OpenCDMS](http://github.com/opencdms/opencdms) (also under development) for a Reference Implementation of the Climate Data Model Standard and Climate Data Model API.
+The OpenCDMS - Extract Transform Load (CDM-ETL) component can be used with any Climate Data Management System (CDMS) that implements the OpenCDMS API for interacting with the WMO Core Climate Data Model - Observations (WCCDM-OBS) standard that is under development by the WMO Task Team on Climate Data Model (TT-CDM).
+See [OpenCDMS](http://github.com/opencdms/opencdms) (also under development) for a Reference Implementation of the Climate Data Model Standard and OpenCDMS API.

-CDM-ETL allow you to:
+OpenCDMS-ETL allow you to:
 1. **Extact** data from any system implementing the CDM APIs
 2. **Transform** the data by passing it to a OGC API Processes process
 3. **Load** the data by specifying where/how you want the resulting output

-The CDM-ETL repository will contain:
+The OpenCDMS-ETL repository will contain:
-1. A reuseable web componet (developed with Vuetify 3), available from npm
+1. A framework independent reuseable W3C web componet (developed with Stencil and Ionic Framework), available from npm
 2. A reusable OGC API - Processes process (developmed with Python 3), available from PyPI
 3. Documentation
 4. Tests